 Welcome to Friends of Lovett Memorial Library!

-The mission of the Friends of Lovett Memorial Library is to assist the library’s professional and non-professional staff in delivering library services to the Lovett community, to support Lovett and the Free Library of Philadelphia system of which it is a branch in appeals to governmental and non-governmental entities, and to advocate for Mt.
+The mission of the Friends of Lovett Memorial Library is to assist the library’s staff in delivering library services to the Lovett community, to support Lovett and the Free Library of Philadelphia system of which it is a branch in appeals to governmental and non-governmental entities, and to advocate for Mt.
 Airy’s branch within the Free Library system.

 Opening on March 12, 1885, as the Mt.
 Airy Free Library, on its second birthday the library moved into the original building at Germantown Avenue and Sedgwick Street erected and endowed by Charlotte Lovett Bostwick as a memorial to her brother Thomas Robert Lovett, and which is now used as the library’s meeting room.
 The Lovett Memorial Library became affiliated with the Free Library of Philadelphia on October 18, 1924, and the present main section was dedicated on September 25, 1961.